lawrence501/5e-cli/specialisations.md

 ### Rapid Corruption
 Whenever you start a new glyph path, you gain the first two tiers.
 Additionally, you immediately gain a glyph for each path you have already started.

-## Magic Equipment
+## Enchanted Items

-Qualities of magic equipment:
+Qualities of enchanted items:
-- All found equipment starts with 2 starting affixes
+- All found items start with 2 starting affixes
-- Magic equipment can be sacrificed to increase a player's Crafting skill
+- Enchanted items can be sacrificed to increase a player's Crafting skill
-- For each level a player has in the Crafting skill, they get Crafts to use on any equipment they find
+- For each level a player has in the Crafting skill, they get Crafts to use on any items they find
 - Up to 3 Crafts per find, then go back to the first one and tier it up, until all skill points consumed
 - Crafts do not need to be used, but once used, cannot be undone

 ### Bend, Not Break
 Whenever you craft an item, you get two sets of options for the entire crafting job, but cannot mix the outcomes of these sets between each other.

-Your crafted items can no longer be used by other players.
+Restriction: If you choose the second crafting job's outcome, that item cannot be used by other characters.

 ### Complex Foundations
-Magic equipment you find has 1 additional starting affix with a minimum point value of 2.
+After seeing a new enchanted item you find, you may choose to give it 1 additional starting affix with a minimum point value of 2.

-Magic equipment you find can no longer be used by other players.
+Restriction: These items cannot be used by other characters.

 ### Hail Mary
 After finishing a crafting job, you may apply a random rank 2 Craft to the item.
 This Craft must be used once revealed.

-Items you use this extra craft on can no longer be used by other players.
+Restriction: Items you use this extra craft on cannot be used by other characters.

 ### Reversible Modification
 Once during a crafting job, you may undo the effects of one Craft.
 This does not refund the Craft.

-Items you do this on can no longer be used by other players.
+Restriction: Items you do this on cannot be used by other characters.

 ### Strong Foundations
-Each starting affix on magic equipment you find is upgraded once.
+After seeing a new enchanted item you find, you may choose for each starting affix on it to be upgraded once.

-Magic equipment you find can no longer be used by other players.
+Restriction: These items cannot be used by other characters.

 ### Toolbelt
-Whenever your crafting options are revealed for magic equipment, you can reroll one of the Crafts into a new one of the same tier.
+Whenever your crafting options are revealed for enchanted items, you can reroll one of the Crafts into a new one of the same tier.

-Items you do this on can no longer be used by other players.
+Restriction: Items you do this on cannot be used by other characters.

 ## Relics